rmagick/rmagick/README.md

 The [RMagick installation FAQ][faq] has answers to the most commonly reported problems, though may be out of date.

 ### Can't install RMagick.
-Can't find libMagick or one of the dependent libraries.
+Can't find libMagickCore-XXXX.so or one of the dependent libraries.
 Check the mkmf.log file for more detailed information

 Typically this message means that one or more of the libraries that ImageMagick depends on hasn't been installed.
 Examine the mkmf.log file in the ext/RMagick